 Official shoreline designations are mapped (PDF).

-An amendment to the City's Shoreline Master Program is currently under review by the City's Planning Commission.
+Additional amendments to the City's Shoreline Master Program are currently under review by the City's Planning Commission.
 Regularly scheduled Planning Commission meetings are held on the second and fourth Thursday of each month from 7:00 to 9:00 PM at City Hall.

 Public comment is accepted at each meeting.
 You may stay up to date on the amendment the following ways: